instill-ai/component/.github/CONTRIBUTING.md

 #### Operator

-**Operators** perform data transformations inside the pipeline.
+**Operator** components perform data transformations inside the pipeline.
 They are defined and initialized in the [operator](../operator) package.

 #### Iterator